 And now, in alphabetical order:

 Survival Horror went through a bit of renaissance in 2014 and Alien Isolation was one of the best of the bunch.
 With its perfectly eerie retro-future aesthetic, exceptional Xenomorph AI, and refreshing mix of action set-pieces and stealth, Isolation is the game the Alien franchise deserved after a number of bungled attempts.

 The eponymous Alien is the real highlight here though.
 Nothing creates a better sense of tension than unpredictability, and scrabbling to hide from an intelligent enemy that could burst out of anywhere at any time is a real thrill.

-There was a lot of pressure on Assassin’s Creed: Origins to deliver.
-After years of sticking to a dogged annual release schedule, the series took a year off to let the dust settle and hone its craft.
-What emerged towards the end of 2017 was not quite the drastic reinvention that some had imagined, but a massive, densely-packed open-world that stuck true to the core of what made Assassin’s Creed fun in the first place.
+What emerged was not quite the drastic reinvention that some had imagined, but a massive, densely-packed open-world that stuck true to the core of what made Assassin’s Creed fun in the first place.

 With a story spanning six key battles across WWI, Battlefield 1eschewed the near-future shooter trend of the time, instead looking back to a tremendously important period of history that had been left underexplored by big-budget games.

 The presentation across single and multiplayer is as breathtaking as you’ve come to expect from DICE, with rock-solid shooting, vast and beautifully-detailed maps, and top-notch sound design.